mattias-p/digraph123/README.md

 ### As a musician:

- * Compose, record and publish digraph shaped audio.
- * Spread the word about digraph shaped audio.
+ * Compose, record and publish and spread the word about digraph shaped audio.
  * Have fun with it.

 ### As a coder:

  * Look through the [issue tracker](https://github.com/mattias-p/digraph123/issues)
-   for things to do.
- * Make pull requests at the [master branch](https://github.com/mattias-p/digraph123/tree/master).
+   for things to do and make pull requests to the [master branch](https://github.com/mattias-p/digraph123/tree/master).
  * Have fun with it.